Undertale

 Developer: tobyfox | Publisher: tobyfox | Release Date: 2015 | Genre: RPG / Indie | Website: Official Website | Purchase: Steam

-While Undertale might look like a traditional 2D RPG, complete with retro visuals, and the ability to earn EXP and increase your character’s LV, there is much more to it.
-The most significant is that killing is unnecessary, and it is possible to use the unique battle system to avoid conflict.
+While Undertale might look like a traditional 2D RPG, complete with retro visuals and the ability to earn EXP and increase your character’s LV, there is much more to it.
+The most significant is that killing is unnecessary, and using the unique battle system to avoid conflict is possible.
 Of course, players are still free to slaughter every monster they encounter, but the story does change depending on how violent your playthrough is.
 Since the game is set entirely in the monster world, players won’t be encountering any fellow humans to commend them for their bravery or monster-slaying skills either.
-Instead, they can learn more about the monsters and try and see things from their perspective instead of just killing everyone.
+Instead, they can learn more about the monsters and try to see things from their perspective instead of just killing everyone.

 Although players can encounter plenty of other characters, there is no party system, and each battle must be fought alone.
 During combat, players can fight a monster, perform an action, use an item, or show mercy by sparing the monster or fleeing from battle.
 Fighting takes the form of a quick-time event where players must time their button presses to increase the damage of their attacks.
 Opening the ACT menu displays actions that are unique to most monsters.
 For example, players might be able to talk, pet, flirt, or even flex at an enemy, depending on their type.
 When it is the turn of enemies, players can dodge their attacks in a unique bullet-hell style mini-game.
 Instead of their character, players control a small heart that represents the protagonist’s soul.

 This heart is confined to a small box where players can move it around to dodge the various projectiles hurled by enemies.
-The projectiles change depending on the type of enemy, so skeletons might hurl bones at the player, while other fights might require dodging tears, sweat, or even flies, roaches, and soap.
+The projectiles change depending on the enemy type, so skeletons might hurl bones at the player, while other fights might require dodging tears, sweat, flies, roaches, and soap.
 There’s much more to these battles than simply dodging attacks, but we don’t want to spoil too much.

 One thing is for sure, Undertale is a game that is best experienced by knowing as little as possible beforehand.
 It has definitely been influenced by quirky classics such as EarthBound but has enough unique contributions of its own to make to the genre.
 For example, the mini bullet hell battles alone make for much more involved combat than hitting the same button on a menu over and over, which is typical for many RPGs.
 Visually, the environments can be a bit bland and generic, but the same can’t be said about the character designs.
 Despite using simple visuals, the characters are all very memorable, and it is easy to grow attached to some of them.
 Likewise, the audio is really good, with plenty of tunes that effortlessly burrow into your brain and stay there for quite a while.

 It would be easy to dismiss Undertale as another indie RPG based solely on how it looks, but doing so would mean missing out on something truly special and unique.
-It is hard to explain why the game is so acclaimed without any spoilers, but suffice it to say there’s a lot more to it than what meets the eye.
+It is hard to explain why the game is so acclaimed without any spoilers, but suffice it to say there’s much more to it than meets the eye.
 Players who absolutely can’t abide retro visuals or hate everything about the role-playing genre might bounce off the game quickly as the opening moments are not the greatest, unfortunately.
-However, those willing to give it a shot and stick with it will soon find themselves drawn into a memorable experience that hits way harder on an emotional level than many games with ten times the visual fidelity.
+However, those willing to give it a shot and stick with it will soon find themselves drawn into a memorable experience that hits way harder emotionally than many games with ten times the visual fidelity.

 System Requirements